huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 * non-cars: GTI

 **Data summary**
+(The code is is contained in 'cell #4')

-Next, I printed out some basic information of the data set such as number of image in each class, image size, and data type '(cell #4)'.
+Next, I printed out some basic information of the data set such as number of image in each class, image size, and data type.
 I choose a roughly balanced data set contains 5966 cars image and 5766 non-car images.
 Here is an example of one of each of the vehicle and non-vehicle classes: